s-0-p-h-i-a/Flywheel_RPM_Hall_Sensor/README.md

 **Goal:**
 Proof-of-concept Arduino project simulating flywheel RPM calculation with a Hall sensor, practicing **embedded signal acquisition, sensor processing, and iterative debugging**.
 Explores hardware constraints, applies on-the-fly learning, and parallels real automotive flywheel sensors.

-See [Build & Test Plan](Build_and_Test_Plan.md) for a detailed step-by-step guide to wiring, component testing, and control logic implementation.

 ---
-## Latest Update (16/11): Main Program Refactor
+## Latest Update (v0.1 – 04/12): Refactor and Timing Improvements

-- New speed regulation logic now using angle instead of delay
-- Servo previously assumed to move continuously: sweeping movement required changes for accurate 'RPM' calculation -> only count first sensor trigger event, then every other event
-- State machine/sequential circuit logic used for tracking sensor trigger events, time window for RPM calculation, RPM values across loops in case of no potentiometer input changes + for averaging
-- If branch instead of for loops for immediate servo response to speed regulation
-- Signal processing math for clear visualisation of values in different magnitudes without overlap on serial monitor
-- Planned: move from single-file sketches to multi-file program structure (after testing)
+- **Centralized timing:** introduced a global `int now` for consistent timestamp across all functions in a loop iteration.

+- **RPM calculation:** `getRPM()` and `getTimeWindow()` now reference the global timestamp rather than local `millis()`, improving consistency and reducing desync issues.

+- **Loop logic restructured:** main loop now follows a deterministic order for predictable data flow:

+    1. Handle flywheel edge angles
+    2. Update speed using `canAccelerate`/`canDecelerate` functions
+    3. Spin flywheel
+    4. Move servo
+    5. Check and update sensor read state
+    6. Compute time window
+    7. Check flywheel idle state
+    8. Calculate RPM
+    9. Plot data
+    10. Update `now` for the next iteration

+- **Global time window:** `timeWindow` and `idleInterval` added to track system idle status and centralize timing information.

+- **Button pin setup:** all pins now configured in `setup()`, separating hardware interface initialization from flywheel object logic.

+- **Multi-file structure:** `flywheel_lib` now `.cpp` to support the state machine controlling the servo actuator, while other libraries are mostly C.

+- **Build environment:** project can now compile outside the Arduino IDE using `gcc-avr` and a Makefile.

+- ⚠️ **Hardware testing has not been performed yet**; this version focuses on code structure, timing consistency, and logical flow.

 ---
 ## Hardware

 - Arduino Uno + V5 sensor shield
+- Breadboard
 - Hall effect sensor module
 - Digital push button module
+- 2 breadboard push buttons
 - SG90 standard servo motor (0–180° sweep)
-- Cardboard disc with one magnet stuck to the edge, mounted on the servo
+- Cardboard disc with single magnet attached to the edge, mounted on the servo
-- Hi-fi power + GND wire roll (for safer, sturdier servo wiring)
+- Hi-fi power + GND wire roll (for reliable servo wiring)
-- Jumper and Dupont wires (see Build Plan for details)
+- Jumper and Dupont wires
-- Additional USB-A cables (for splicing and backup)
+- Additional USB-A cables for splicing and backup
-- Crimp insulation tubes, electrical tape, and zip ties for secure connections
+- Crimp insulation tubes, electrical tape, zip ties
 - Multimeter for verification and troubleshooting

-> ⚠️ Note: Servo powering now uses spliced USB/hi-fi wires; breadboard Vcc/GND rail gaps were discovered and addressed for reliable connection.
+> ⚠️ Note: Servo power uses spliced USB/hi-fi wires to address breadboard Vcc/GND gaps.

 ---
 ## Functionality

 - Push button: turns servo on/off
-- Potentiometer: varies servo speed by adjusting step angle (1° - 10°)
+- Breadboard buttons: varies servo speed by adjusting step angle (1°–12°)
 - Hall sensor: detects magnet passing and calculates instantaneous and averaged RPM
-- Serial output: prints RPM values and potentiometer-derived speed for real-time monitoring
+- Serial output: prints RPM and potentiometer speed for real-time monitoring

-> ⚠️ Note: The SG90 is a standard servo and can only sweep back and forth; previous assumptions of continuous rotation were incorrect.
+> ⚠️ Note: The SG90 is a standard servo; it cannot rotate continuously.
 RPM calculation now accounts for **two sensor passes per sweep cycle**.

 ---
-## Observations / Relevance to Automotive Sensors
+## Observations / Automotive Relevance

-> This setup emulates the RPM-measuring principle of a flywheel Hall sensor in a simplified way: the sensor reacts to a passing magnet, whereas automotive flywheel Hall sensors are magnetised and respond to ferrous teeth and gaps (e.g., 58 teeth with 2 missing).
-The single-magnet disc produces a discrete pulse per rotation, analogous to the double-LOW signal generated by missing teeth in real systems.
-This practices understanding of **sensor signal timing, pulse counting, and RPM calculation principles** in a controlled experiment.
+> This project emulates the RPM measurement principle of a flywheel Hall sensor in a simplified form: a single magnet disc produces a discrete pulse per rotation, analogous to automotive flywheel sensors with ferrous teeth and missing gaps.
+The setup develops understanding of **sensor signal timing, pulse counting, averaging, and RPM calculation principles** in a controlled experiment.

 ---
 ## Learning & Debugging Highlights

-- Developed and structured a **Build & Test Plan** to verify wiring, breadboard connections, control logic, and sensor integration before full servo deployment

-- Explored sensor placement and signal reliability to maximise detection accuracy

-- Averaged measurements to smooth RPM output and handle timing noise

-- Experimented with servo control loops, step increments, and delay mapping for predictable speed

-- Investigated hardware limitations on the fly, including safe wire handling, voltage/current considerations, and power constraints for the servo

-- Structured and iterative troubleshooting: identified root causes, tested alternative solutions, and documented outcomes

-- Practiced **adaptivity and creative problem-solving**, considering multiple potential fixes in parallel

-- Learned to address breadboard Vcc/GND rail gaps and accommodate thick hi-fi wires via jumper splicing

-- Verified stable voltage (5.09 V at splice, 5.08 V at breadboard) for safe testing

-- Planned to update logic to reflect standard servo sweep behaviour and RPM calculation to account for two magnet passes per sweep
+Hardware integration was the first focus.
+The Hall sensor, SG90 servo with mounted magnet disc, and control buttons were wired and verified.
+Power delivery and wiring reliability were critical: breadboard Vcc/GND gaps were addressed using spliced USB/hi-fi wires, and voltages were monitored at key points (≈5.08–5.09 V) to ensure stable operation.
+Sensor placement, alignment, and response accuracy were carefully tested, and the push buttons were verified for consistent control input.

+Once the hardware was stable, attention shifted to software and logic.
+Initial tests revealed anomalies in RPM readings, speed jitter, and unexpected servo behavior.
+These issues were traced to timing inconsistencies: multiple `millis()` calls across modules created desynchronized snapshots of shared state, and minor sweep-back logic changes propagated hidden conflicts between servo control and RPM computation.

+To address this, the loop was refactored with a deterministic order of operations, and a global `now` timestamp was introduced so all functions in a loop reference the same time.
+A global time window and clear state management in `flywheel_lib` improved synchronization between RPM calculation, servo actuation, and control states.
+Iterative telemetry analysis and mental modeling of internal states guided debugging, helping isolate subtle interactions and stabilize system behavior.

 ---
 ## Usage & Testing

-> ⚠️ Note: The current Arduino sketch may not be fully functional.
-The main focus of this project iteration is hardware setup, wiring, and planning.
-Code will require editing and verification during progressive reintegration and testing of all components.
+> ⚠️ Note: v0.1 is untested on hardware.
+The focus is on logic and loop timing; actual behavior may differ.

 **1. Hardware Setup**

-- Connect Arduino Uno to sensor shield.
+- Connect Arduino Uno to sensor shield
-- Mount SG90 servo with single magnet disc.
+- Mount SG90 servo with magnet disc
-- Wire Hall sensor, push button or potentiometer according to standard pin assignments.
+- Wire Hall sensor and push button according to standard pins
+- Wire push buttons on breadboard
-- Ensure power is supplied via USB/hi-fi(/jumper) spliced cable (or alternative safe power source).
+- Ensure reliable power via USB/hi-fi cable splices

 **2. Upload Sketch**

-- Open the Arduino IDE and select the correct board and COM port.
+- Open Arduino IDE or build via Makefile
-- Upload the main project sketch.
+- Upload main sketch

 **3. Verify Controls**

-- Press the push button: servo should start/stop (on/off control).
+- Press push button: servo should start/stop
-- Adjust potentiometer: servo speed should change with pot reading.
+- Faster/slower push buttons: servo speed should reflect changes

 **4. Check Sensor Output**

-- Observe Hall sensor pulses on Serial Plotter.
+- Observe Hall sensor pulses on Serial Plotter
-- Once Hall sensor is integrated, Serial Plotter will show RPM readings.
+- Verify RPM readings once sensor is integrated

 **5. Troubleshooting Tips**

-- If servo does not move: check wiring, power supply, and pin assignments.
+- Check wiring, power supply, and pin assignments if servo or sensors misbehave
-- If Hall sensor readings are inconsistent: adjust magnet position and check sensor alignment.
-- Use Serial Plotter to verify both virtual and sensor-derived RPM outputs.
+- Use Serial Plotter to monitor virtual and sensor RPM values
-- Refer to the Build & Test Plan

 ---
 ## Next Steps

-- Validate potentiometer and push button control for variable-speed operation
-- Integrate Hall sensor to calculate real-time RPM
+- Test v0.1 on hardware for timing and RPM calculation validation
-- Test Serial Plotter display for potentiometer, step angle and RPM readings
+- Verify Serial Plotter outputs for angle, speed, Hall sensor input, and RPM
-- Implement visual RPM range display via RGB LED phases
+- Implement visual RPM display via LEDs or alternative output
-- Progress towards simulating real-world automotive flywheel sensor behaviour
+- Progress toward realistic automotive flywheel sensor emulation